PaghdalDarshil/CS503/Week 10/readme.md

      - Mounting failed: Attempting to mount a filesystem resulted in Operation not permitted.
      - Network changes failed: The ip link add command was denied.

-   5. How might user namespaces be used in container technology?
+   4. How might user namespaces be used in container technology?
+      - Ans: - User namespaces are used in containers to allow processes to run as root inside the container while keeping them unprivileged on the host.
+This is a key security feature in container runtimes like Docker and Podman, preventing processes inside the container from affecting the host system.

-   6. What security implications do user namespaces have?
+   5. What security implications do user namespaces have?
+      - Ans: - Potential privilege escalation: If misconfigured, a user could gain access to sensitive files.
+          -  Increased attack surface: More kernel interactions mean a greater risk of security vulnerabilities.
+          -  Filesystem risks: Improper mappings could allow namespace processes to modify host files.

-   7. Why are other namespace types typically not available to unprivileged users?
+   6. Why are other namespace types typically not available to unprivileged users?
+      - Ans: - PID Namespace: Prevents access to host process IDs.
+          - Network Namespace: Could allow an unprivileged user to manipulate network settings.
+          - Mount Namespace: Stops unauthorized filesystem modifications.
+          - IPC Namespace: Blocks inter-process communication between namespaces and the host.

 5. A conclusion section with your insights and any challenges you faced.
+   - Ans: - This lab helped me understand how user namespaces work by allowing a user to run processes as root inside a namespace while still being unprivileged outside.
+UID/GID mapping is a key feature that enables this without compromising security.
+However, the limitations, like lack of real privileges and restricted operations, make sure that the namespace remains isolated.
+These concepts are widely used in container technologies, which rely on namespaces for process isolation.
+   - One challenge I faced was the "Operation not permitted" error when writing to /proc/self/uid_map, which prevented the user mapping from being set up properly.
+Despite this, I was still able to observe the key behaviors of user namespaces, including isolation and restricted capabilities.